chopikus/asio-chat/README.md

-# day-time
+# asio-chat
-Daytime server and client, written using Boost::Asio.
+Chat application written implemented using Boost::Asio library with handful of modern C++ features.